choyg/Hiking-Altimeter/README.md

 ####Android Altimeter featuring a clean interface and easy calibration

 ## Project Details
-Hiking Altimeter is a project for applying what I am currently learning about in Android, specifically clean architecture and dependency injection.
+Hiking Altimeter is a sandbox for applying what I am currently learning about in Android, specifically certain best practices.
+Most recently, I have been iterating over different app architectures going from purely activty and fragments to having a singleton source of truth calculator, and finally exploring a more reactive architecture using RxJava.

+This is accomplished by subscribing to multiple observables in the presenter and updating the view as necessary to accomodate changes in preferences and air pressure.
+One major advantage is a clear delegation of each task so that the presenter does not have too much responsibility.

-Heavily inspired by Android Clean Architecture as demonstrated [here](https://github.com/android10/Android-CleanArchitecture) and MVP.
+Heavily inspired by Android Clean Architecture as demonstrated [here](https://github.com/android10/Android-CleanArchitecture) and MVP on UI layer.

 ## Coming soon...
 + Altitude tracking and fancy graphs